CAMI-challenge/firstchallenge_evaluation/revision/readme.md

 ***Input:***
 * ../binning/tables/\<data set\>\_unsupervised\_by\_genome\_all.tsv \[[low](../binning/tables/low_unsupervised_by_genome_all.tsv), [medium](../binning/tables/medium_unsupervised_by_genome_all.tsv), [high](../binning/tables/high_unsupervised_by_genome_all.tsv)]

 The result tables for the genome binners sorted by the genomes present in the respective samples.
-All three are used and results (i.e. well recovered genomes) are summed up.
+All three are used and results (i.e. well recovered genomes) are written per data set and combined (summed up) over all three.
 * FILTER\_TAIL (default: True)

 Excludes genomes summing up to **1%** of the total genome sizes for calculation.